mbadarmunir/InSARLite/README.md

 # InSARLite

-To run the GUI, Please run following import pipeinsar pipeinsar.main()
+To run the GUI, Please run the following in terminal InSARLiteApp